richsalz/draft-rsalz-update-registries/draft-ietf-ntp-update-registries.md

 starting with 0x2D, the ASCII minus sign, are reserved for private use and experimentation.

-- The policy for every registry is now specification required, as defined in Section 4.6 of {{!RFC8126}}.
+- The policy for every registry is now Specification Required, as defined in {{RFC8126, Section 4.6}}.

 The IESG is requested to choose three designated experts, with two being required to approve a registry change.